Skip to content

 You keep

 Educational.
 Not financial advice.
-Capital gains realized inside an RRSP / RRIF / FHSA are NOT taxed at the inclusion rate — they\'re taxed as ordinary income when you withdraw.
+Capital gains realized inside an RRSP / RRIF / FHSA are NOT taxed at the inclusion rate, they’re taxed as ordinary income when you withdraw.